Is pumpkin spice really made of pumpkin?

 Our love for the smell hasn’t gone unnoticed by marketers, either.

 Dr. J.P.
-Shand, a psychiatrist at WellSpan Ephrata Community Hospital, tells Nexstar’s WHTM that there is a strong link we develop in our brains between our senses like taste and experiences we have at the same time.
+Shand, a psychiatrist at WellSpan Ephrata Community Hospital, says there is a strong link we develop in our brains between our senses like taste and experiences we have at the same time.

 This is the way that we associate our environment to our memories,” he says.
 “And when we have the opportunity to have a really potent flavor scent introduced to us, we can exhibit all of these memories and feelings associated with that.
 And people love fall.”